krasimir/fabrico/README.md

     // requiring all the php files in a folder and its subfolders F::loadModule("libs/*");

 A valid module is a directory, which matches the name that you pass and contains *index.php*.
+All the modules should be placed in a subfolder **modules**.
 For example:

 Valid module with name *View*: